 Huahine casts a spell over you from the moment you arrive.
-Only a 40-minute flight from the island of Tahiti, the enchanted Huahine, with its lush forests, untamed landscape and quaint villages, is one of Tahiti’s best-kept secrets, a place where you can live like a local.
-A deep, crystal-clear lagoon surrounds the two islands that comprise Huahine, while magnificent bays and white-sand beaches add drama to the experience.
+Only a 40-minute flight from the island of Tahiti, the enchanted Huahine, with its lush forests, untamed landscape and quaint villages can feel like the Garden of Eden.
+Huahine is one of The Islands of Tahiti’s best-kept secrets, a place where you can live like a local.
+A deep, crystal-clear lagoon surrounds the two islands that comprise Huahine, while magnificent bays and white sand beaches add drama to the experience.

 Also commonly referred to as the “secret island,” the “authentic island” and the “secluded island,” many charming adjectives come to mind when mentioning Huahine, and for obvious reasons.
 The island is a delicious cocktail of Polynesian sceneries and ambiance.
 Find natural beauty, experience intense encounters with the population, explore the infinite possibilities for adventure and relaxation, alike.
 Huahine is an island “to live,” an island “to feel.”
 The famous local singer and painter Bobby Holcomb has chosen this small piece of land where joy and smiles are always around.

 Huahine is made up of two main islands that are surrounded by several motu.
 Huahine Nui (Big Huahine) lies to the north, Huahine Iti (Little Huahine) to the south and Mārō’ē Bay resting between the two islands.
 A bridge between the islands connects the islands’ eight villages.

 The village of Maeva, northeast of Fare, is located close to the largest of the two lagoons, called Fa’una Nui.
 The village is famous for its fish farming techniques that use V-shaped stone fish traps, an ancestral legacy that is still used today.